hvdb/grunt-web-development/README.md

 start with grunt (and then one of these:)

-gwd-serve-direct //Serve local js files
+gwd-serve //Serve local js files
-gwd-test-direct //Test against local js files
+gwd-test //Test against local js files

-gwd-serve-direct-dist //Serve the files after concat, ngminify, ngannotate etc.
+gwd-serve-dist //Serve the files after concat, ngminify, ngannotate etc.
-gwd-test-direct-dist //Concat/ngminify etc and then test.
+gwd-test-dist //Concat/ngminify etc and then test.

 ##What does it do?